 The site is zoned R2 Low Density Residential and complies with the maximum 9m height of building development standard set by the Wollongong Local Environmental Plan (LEP) 2009.
 The site has frontage to a right of carriageway treated as an extension to High Street with a constructed width capable of accommodating two way traffic giving primary access to 16 lots.
-The proposed development has portions which are 3 storey and the proposal therefore does not strictly comply with Section 4.1 of Chapter B1 of the WDCP 2009.
+The proposed

 Specifically, in response to the natural fall of the site toward the rear (north), the proposed development has been designed over three different levels being the first floor, ground floor and lower ground floor.
 The first floor is located over the southern portion of the ground floor and is setback from the rear elevation.
-In this regard, the first floor terrace is setback from corresponding rear northern façade of the ground floor balcony by approximately 8.4m for Dwelling 52A and approximately 9.9m for Dwelling 52B.
-In contrast, the lower ground floor is located further to the north with the lower ground floor being setback from the front southern street façade by approximately 4.9m for Dwelling 52A and approximately 6.1m for Dwelling 52B.
+In this regard, the first floor terrace of each dwelling is setback from the corresponding rear northern façade of the ground floor balcony by approximately 9.7m.
+In contrast, the lower ground floor is located further to the north with the lower ground floor being setback from the front southern street façade by approximately 6.1m.
 Notwithstanding this staggering of the floor levels, some overlap of the first floor and the lower ground level occurs to enable the lift shaft to carry through to all three floor levels.
 Furthermore, the lower ground floor is extended adjacent to the lift to allow for a storage room/plant room.